dubo-dubon-duponey/docker-dns/README.md

 ### Network

- * if you intend on running on port 53, you must use `bridge` and map the port
+ * if you intend on running on port 53, you must use `bridge` and publish the port
  * if using `host` or `macvlan`, you will not be able to use a privileged port

 ### Configuration